A SARS-like virus is spreading quickly. Here’s what you need to know.

 By January 9, the state broadcaster, China Central Television, reported a major discovery: a new virus, known as 2019-nCoV.
 Many of the people who had become ill tested positive for 2019-nCoV.
 Two days later, Chinese scientists shared the genetic sequence of the new virus, and the WHO applauded China’s efforts for sharing information readily.
 (This transparency was a contrast to the SARS outbreak of 2003, when China was heavily criticized for withholding information about the outbreak for too long.
 The virus eventually killed 774 people and infected more than 8,000.)

 While Chinese authorities still believe the 2019-nCoV outbreak may have started at the market — with animals spreading the virus directly to humans — on January 20, they confirmed that human-to-human transmission is also occurring.
-On January 21, the WHO’s Western Pacific Regional Office said on Twitter that the spread may involve “sustained” human-to-human transmission, meaning the virus can transmit easily from one person to the next and then onward to others.
+By January 23, the WHO confirmed that there is “fourth-generation” spread of the virus in Wuhan, meaning there are cases where an individual has spread it to a second person, that second person to a third, and the third to a fourth.
+(Outside of Wuhan, there’s also evidence of second-generation cases.)
 Knowing that, “the scope of this outbreak expands massively,” Peter Daszak, the president of EcoHealth Alliance, a US global health research organization working in China, told Vox.

 2) How many people are sick?
 How many have died?